How it all went down

 - Add sugar, brown sugar, vanilla and peppermint.
 Beat on medium until light and fluffy.

-- Add flour mixture to the butter mixture on low speed until just blended thoroughly.
+- Add flour mixture to the butter mixture on low speed until just blended thoroughly. (if dough is still too crumbly after a good amount of mixing, toss in a little more butter.)

 - Add chocolate chunks and mix until evenly distributed.